 Rome, 10 May 2022 – Open Fiber has received the “M&A Deal of the Year 2021” award from PFI (Project Finance International), one of the most authoritative international financial magazines in the sector.
 The company, which is building a fiber optic infrastructure in Italy, received the award for having extended its project financing to €7.2 billion, plus a possible additional €2.8 billion, as part of the share transfer that took place in December 2021 when CDP group increased its stake in OF to 60% and Macquarie group to 40%.

 The financing has been signed with leading Italian and European banks, including Banco BPM, Santander, BNP Paribas, Crédit Agricole, ING, Intesa Sanpaolo, Société Générale and UniCredit.
-With around €7.2 billion allocated and €2.8 billion that may eventually be used to extend coverage to commercial grey areas, Open Fiber’s project financing is the largest financing operation for investments in telecommunications networks ever carried out in EMEA (Europe, Middle East and Africa).
+With around €7.2 billion allocated and €2.8 billion that may eventually be used to extend coverage to commercial grey areasGrey Areas Grey Areas are those in which there is only one Network Operator providing ultra-broadband services and it is unlikely that another network will be installed., Open Fiber’s project financing is the largest financing operation for investments in telecommunications networks ever carried out in EMEA (Europe, Middle East and Africa).

 Marco Bigatti, Head of Finance at Open Fiber, who collected the award on behalf of the company as part of the PFI Awards, commented: “Open Fiber is a sustainable and innovative company.
 In the last four years we have invested over €1 billion per annum, placing us among the leading investors in Italy.
 The award from PFI, one of the world’s top industry journals, confirms the interest and support of financial investors, in a particularly volatile market environment, for a project that is enabling Italy to climb the European rankings in the digital field.”